This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 When you first arrive at the bus station, don’t fall into despair.
 There is no wifi, there is no ATM and no one speaks English.

 After booking, we struggled to find a way to get to the hostel.
-The bus station was 3 km far away from the city center and my colleagues refused to walk all the way with luggage.
-So we made a decision to take a taxi.
+The bus station was 3 km far away from the city center and my colleagues refused to walk with luggage.
+So we decided to take a taxi.
 We knew taking a taxi at the bus station is not a good idea, but we were desperate.

 The second later my colleague lost his nerve and jumped into the car giving the driver 100 MDL.
 I think I could negotiate the price down to 80 MDL, but we will never know.
 Don’t get me wrong, I don’t mind paying such amounts when visiting poor countries like Moldova.
 I just want a fair deal and not be screwed by default.